RickStrahl/Westwind.Globalization/Readme.md

 Any code changes made override any of the file values.
 You can also replace the entire `DbResourceConfiguration` object entirely in this handler.

-In addition you probably will want to add standard ASP.NET Core Localization features to the `Configure()` method in `Startup.cs`:
+In addition you probablywant to add standard ASP.NET Core Localization features to the `Configure()` method in `Startup.cs`:

 ```cs
 public void Configure(IApplicationBuilder app)